Skip to main content

 01 / FLOW

-Requesting a payment and gating a resource are the same gesture in two envelopes.
-A URL a person clicks, or a 402 a client retries — either way, the recipient ends up signing the same PINT and presenting it to the same verifier.
-The shape differs at the edge; the signature is identical.
+A payment request reaches a person and a machine through two different envelopes, but both end at the same on-chain settlement.
+A URL a person opens, or a 402 a machine retries — either way, the signed Stamped Mandate is dispatched to the facilitator, which verifies and settles it.
+The shape differs at the edge; the settlement is identical.

 02 / RESPONSIBILITIES